gonka-ai/gonka-docs/docs/Endpoints/chatcompletions.md

 To learn more, you can view the full API reference documentation for the Chat API.

-Including conversation history is important when user instructions refer to prior messages.
-In the example above, the user's final question of "Where was it played?" only makes sense in the context of the prior messages about the World Series of 2020.
-Because the models have no memory of past requests, all relevant information must be supplied as part of the conversation history in each request.
-If a conversation cannot fit within the model’s token limit, it will need to be shortened in some way.
+Including the conversation history is crucial when user instructions reference earlier messages.
+In the example above, the user’s final question, “Where was it played?” relies on the context established by the previous messages about the 2020 World Series.
+Since the models do not retain memory of past interactions, all relevant details must be provided as part of the conversation history in each request.
+If the entire conversation exceeds the model’s token limit, it will need to be condensed accordingly.

 ## Response format